 - Tap Complete Form.

 NOTE: To keep your information safe, do not send it via email or chat or give it to anyone over the phone.
-By completing your Taxpayer ID Form, you are not preparing or completing a tax return.
+You are not preparing or completing a tax return by completing your Taxpayer ID Intake form.

-You can also tell if you have met the thresholds by monitoring your unadjusted gross payments and the number of transactions.
+You can also check to see if you are close to meeting the minimum reporting thresholds by monitoring your unadjusted gross payments and the number of transactions.

 How will AXS calculate the gross sales amount of my transactions?

-The IRS requires us to report your gross sales transactions by month for each tax year.
+The IRS requires us to report your gross sales transactions on a calendar year basis for each month, once the applicable minimum thresholds have been met.
 The amounts reported on your Form 1099-K may not be your final reportable amount on your tax return.

 The IRS reportable gross sales transactions for the calendar year are gross sales before adjustments for credits, cash equivalents, discounts, fees, related taxes, refunds, canceled events, substitutions, or any other adjustable amounts.
-Your original purchase price, any selling fees, or related taxes are not deducted from the unadjusted gross sales amount reported.
+Your original purchase price, selling fees, or related taxes are not deducted from the reported unadjusted gross sales amount.

-For example, if your total gross ticket resale transactions total $1,000 in a calendar year and you were charged 10% ($100) in seller fees for those transactions, your IRS reportable gross payments would be $1,000 for those transactions in that calendar year.
+For example, if your total gross ticket resale transactions in calendar year 2024 totaled $6,000 and you were charged 7.5% in seller fees (i.e. $450) for those transactions, your IRS reportable gross payments would be $6,000 for those transactions in that calendar year.
 The gross sales amount is reported on Form 1099-K, not the net payment paid to the seller.

-You should ask your tax professional about the amounts you may need to report on your tax return.
-It is your responsibility to report amounts and deduct any fees, sales, or other local taxes or charges to sell your tickets.
+Ask your tax professional about the amounts you may need to report on your tax return.
+You are responsible for reporting amounts and deducting any fees, local taxes, or charges to sell your tickets.

 What if I have multiple AXS accounts?

-Fans with multiple AXS accounts that are used to sell tickets on AXS Official Resale will be subject to completing a Taxpayer ID Form for each account that have gross sales that meet the Form 1099-K reporting thresholds.
-Our third-party solution provider will combine the total gross sales from all your accounts based on your TIN for a single Form 1099-K.
+Fans with multiple AXS accounts used to sell tickets on AXS Official Resale will be subject to completing a Taxpayer ID Intake Form for each account with gross sales that meet the Form 1099-K reporting thresholds.
+Our third-party solution provider will combine the total gross sales from all of your accounts based on your TIN for a single Form 1099-K.

 Can I opt out of submitting my taxpayer information?

-Yes, fans who opt out of submitting their Taxpayer ID Form will agree to have the IRS-required backup withholding taxes (currently 24% tax rate) deducted from their gross sales proceed available for distribution.
+Yes, fans who opt out of submitting their Taxpayer ID Intake Form agree to have the IRS-required backup withholding taxes deducted from their gross sales proceeds available for distribution.
+You can Chat with Us for more information.

-I am not a U.S. person.
+I am not a U.S. resident.
 Am I subject to these requirements?

-If you are not a U.S. citizen or resident, you may not be subject to the Form 1099-K requirements.
-However, if the information on your tax profile identifies you as a US seller (your address on file is US or you receive payments in USD), we’re required to issue you a Form 1099-K.
+You may not be subject to the Form 1099-K requirements if you are not a U.S. resident.
+However, if the information on your tax profile identifies you as a US seller (i.e. your address on file is in the US, or you receive payments in USD), we must issue you a Form 1099-K.

-The IRS may require AXS to ask you for certain information to verify your non-US status.
-AXS will never ask you to provide this information over the phone or in an email.
+The IRS may require AXS to ask you for certain information to verify your non-US resident status.
+AXS will never ask you to provide this information via phone, chat, or email.
 To avoid issues with processing, please ensure that all fields are entered accurately.

 When will I get my Form 1099-K?

 A Form 1099-K for the prior tax year will be issued by January 31st of the following year via paperless delivery via your AXS account (if AXS receives electronic consent) or via US postal mail to your provided tax profile address.
 (See a sample form).
-For paperless delivery, you will not receive an additional printed form in the mail.
+You will not receive an additional printed form in the mail for paperless delivery.

-The same tax information will be reported to the IRS and applicable state tax agencies.
+The same information tax information will be reported to the IRS and applicable state tax agencies.

-I would like more information on the regulations that require AXS to file an IRS Form 1099-K for applicable sellers.
-Where in the Internal Revenue Code can I read about these regulations?
+I want more information on the regulations that require AXS to file an IRS Form 1099-K for applicable sellers.
+Where can I read about these regulations in the Internal Revenue Code?

 The regulations are under Internal Revenue Code Section 6050W.